mjocean/proc-visual-pinball/README.md

     2. Some hacks are in the code with very alpha support for Mechs in T2 (which are supported in the simulator files (t2.cpp) in PinMame);  Check setMech and getMech

-How to guide (for CCC, as an example):
+How to guide (best off with JD, as an example):
 ====
 basic installation stuff
 ----
 1. Use Compy's One-Click P-ROC development Environment installer @ http://www.pinballcontrollers.com/forum/index.php?topic=626.0
 2. Install Visual Pinball v9.14 (http://www.pinballcontrollers.com/wiki/Pyprocgame_vp ; follow from "Install Visual Pinball (Available on vpforums.org in the Getting Started menu)." to the end of that section -- note you will need to install the scripts and such).
-3. Get the Python code for the game you want to play --e.g., Cactus Canyon Continued, Judge Dredd, etc. -- and unzip it into a directory under c:\P-ROC\games.
+3. Get the Python code for the game you want to play --e.g., Judge Dredd (https://github.com/preble/JD-pyprocgame). -- and unzip it into a directory under c:\P-ROC\games.
 You'll need to make sure you have all the DMD and audio assets, too.
-Example: In the case of CCC you'll  have your game here:
+Example: In the case of JD you'll  have your game here:

-    c:\P-ROC\games\cactuscanyon
+    c:\P-ROC\games\jd

 register_vpcom.py stuff:
 ---
 4. Get/run the PythonWin32 installer (this allows Python code to run as a COM object) http://sourceforge.net/projects/pywin32/files/pywin32/Build216/pywin32-216.win32-py2.6.exe/download
-5. Copy the register_vpcom.py file available from this GitHub repo into c:\P-ROC\tools
+5. Copy the register_vpcom.py file available from this GitHub repo into c:\P-ROC\tools (you will need to make this directory)
 6. On the command line: (to get a command line, you can always use [win]+[R], "cmd", [enter])

 Code: